unicefuganda/necoc/README.md

 SETTING UP NECOC ON YOUR MACHINE
 -----------------------------------
+* Install Python
+* Install MongoDB
+* Add API_TOKEN environment variable (for the development variable, any string can work.)
 * mongodb should be running and after cloning the repo (see below), adjust db settings in settings/base.py or settings/local.py

 ##Git